samantaavijit/quiz-app-hs-api/README.md

+# chat-application-api
-It is a node-js-template using mongodb
+It is a chat application using socket io and react and mongo